Quick Summary

 -

-Action Item 1: Ensure that all PLA and sugarcane bagasse materials are certified compostable according to EN 13432 and ASTM D6400 standards, as required by European and U.S. regulations (Biodegradable Products Institute, 2024).
+Action Item 1: Obtain compostability certifications for PLA and sugarcane bagasse packaging according to standards such as EN 13432 and ASTM D6400 to meet EU and U.S. regulations.

 -